cisagov/ScubaGear/baselines/powerbi.md

 - Power BI Embedded and other users of the Power BI REST APIs to interact with PBI content.

-**Best Practices for Service Principals:**

-- Evaluate whether certificates or secrets are a more secure option for the implementation.
-Note that Microsoft recommends certificates over secrets.

-- Use the principle of least privilege in implementing service principals; only provide the ability to create app registrations to entities that require it.

-- Instead of enabling service principals for the entire agency, implement for a dedicated security group.

-**Note**: This policy is only applicable if the setting **Allow service principals to use Power BI APIs** is enabled

 ### Policies
 #### MS.POWERBI.4.1v1
 Service Principals with access to APIs SHOULD be restricted to specific security groups.